romanzdk/tech-demo-python-packaging/README.md

  - Run tests and the application itself.
  - Use of `__init__.py` and `__main__.py`.

-The comments in the files do contain more detailed explanations.
+The comments in the files contain more detailed explanations.

 ## About Python Packaging